Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 - Against the spread, Cincinnati is 5-1-0 this season.

-- The Bearcats have been favored by 28 points or more two times this season and covered the spread in one of them.
+- The Bearcats have covered the spread once this season when favored by 28 points or more (in two chances).

-- Cincinnati's games this year have hit the over on four of six set point totals (66.7%).
+- Cincinnati's games this year have gone over the point total in 66.7% of its opportunities (four times in six games with a set point total).

-- In games that Cincinnati totals over 369.7 yards, the team is 4-1 against the spread and 5-0 overall.
+- In games that Cincinnati piles up more than 369.7 yards, the team is 4-1 against the spread and 5-0 overall.

-- The Bearcats have eight giveaways this season, while the Midshipmen have eight takeaways .

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.